 Social Security Scotland has made the application process as easy as possible to complete.
-There is a shorter form to complete and this can be done with assistance over the phone or in one go.
-They will only ask you for the information they need to make a decision about your application.
+There is a shorter form to complete and this can be done with assistance over the phone.
+You can alternatively start it online or request a paper application form.
+They should only ask for the information they need to make a decision about your application.
 In the application, you will be asked for some information about you.

-You'll be able to send them the Benefits Assessment under Special Rules in Scotland (BASRiS) form if you have it or they can request this from your healthcare provider if you ask them to.
-There is a shorter form to complete and this can be done with assistance over the phone in one go.
+Only a registered healthcare professional can complete the Assessment under Special Rules in Scotland (BASRiS) form and will usually submit it directly to Social Security Scotland.
+You may be able to send the BASRiS form directly if you have it, or they can request this from your healthcare provider if you ask them to.

-The application handler will ask some questions about how the person is affected by the condition and how it affects their ability to get around.
-The form you will need to complete is the BASRiS form.
+They will also need to know a bit about how the person is affected by the condition and how it affects their ability to get around.
+Once Social Security Scotland have the shortened application form and the BASRis form, they will be able to make a decision on the claim.
 They will aim to make a decision within seven working days.
 The award can be backdated by up 26 weeks if the terminal illness was diagnosed some time before you made the claim.

+As mentioned at the beginning of this factsheet, a young person who is terminally ill will normally transfer to Adult Disability Payment when they turn 18, but they can choose to continue to get Child Disability Payment.
+If they do decide to move to Adult Disability Payment, they will be transferred automatically and will not have to complete an application form.
 Social Security Scotland has provided some information to help you claim and receive support quickly.
-See: socialsecurity.gov.scot/guidance-resources/guidance/special-rules-for-terminal-illness-leaflet-for-patients
+See: socialsecurity.gov.scot/guidance- resources/guidance/special-rules-for-terminal-illness-leaflet-for-patients.